- How To

 You may need to create a separate Will in the relevant country or seek international estate planning advice.
 While Will Hero can guide you on the basics, we recommend consulting a lawyer for detailed international planning.

 Yes, many people appoint more than one executor (e.g., a spouse and an adult child) so responsibilities can be shared or delegated if needed.
 This provides backup and can make the process more manageable.
+For detailed guidance on choosing the right Executor, including when to use Co-Executors and Backup Executors, see our comprehensive guide: How to Choose the Right Executor for Your Will.

 Superannuation is usually held by the "super fund," and its distribution often depends on beneficiary nominations.
 You can mention your wishes in your Will, but the final decision might be subject to superannuation fund rules.
 Learn more about what happens to your superannuation when you die and how to ensure it goes to the right people.